Philosophy Blog

 At 1:25, the session ends, and professionals needing to return to work can leave on time.
 For those who have a little more space in their day, I stay until 1:45 for an informal tea and chat.

 Feel free to join anytime.
-Arrive on time (at 52, Bealey Ave), settle in, and let poetry do the rest.
+Arrive on time, settle in, and let poetry do the rest.

 Thank you to Aaron Birch for this picture taken in Rotorua.